Vis-Mobility/coding-challenge/flutter-engineer.md

      - Validity period
    - Display a **QR code** or **barcode** encoding redemption information.

+3. **Map view**:
+   The use case is to show where the coupon is eligible to use
+   - Connect to socket to get location real time
+   - show coupons when it is near the location
+   - You are free to design the UIUX whatever you think it make sense

 ### Sample Screen Design:
 ![Sample Screen Design](./screenshot.png)